-Businesses are subject to a due diligence process before they are cleared to post a loan in the Funding Wonder Marketplace.
+Businesses are subject to a certification process before they are cleared to post a loan on the Funding Wonder Loan Exchange.
 A credit assessment team collects comprehensive background information and analyzes historical performance.
-You can view full business profiles for loans posted in the Funding Wonder Marketplace and make a decision about the type of company you would like to invest in and your risk profile.
+You can view full business profiles for loans posted in the Funding Wonder Loan Exchange and make a decision about the type of company you would like to invest in and your risk profile.
 LEARN MORE

 While investing in small business loans may bring rewards, it also carries risks.
 These tips can help you determine if a crowdfunding offering is right for you.

 After the enactment of the Jumpstart Our Business Startups Act of 2012, the SEC was tasked with adopting rules to facilitate capital raising by small businesses while providing significant investor protections.
 Regulation Crowdfunding or Regulation CF enables individuals to purchase securities in crowdfunding offerings subject to certain limits, requires companies to disclose certain information about their business and securities offering, and creates a regulatory framework for the intermediaries facilitating crowdfunding transactions.

 For each Loan, an escrow account will be set up to hold funds during the bidding process.
 This escrow account will be closed at the end of bidding with funds transferred either to the Company or returned to investors.

 You must be 18 years or older and you will be subject to the rolling twelve month investment limitations of Regulation CF.